adeira/universe/src/graphql-global-id/README.md

 ```

 This is handy especially when you are migrating old code to this new type.
 Just change something like deprecated `databaseID` to `databaseID: id(opaque: false)` and that's it.

-# Types support

-This package includes types for Flow and Typescript.